Welcome to Our Aquatic Physical Therapy Program!

 Who do I contact if I can't make my visit?
 What if I will be late?

 The Whitin Community Center is allowing us to rent the pool for limited periods.
-In order to allow all of our patients to get the care they need in this setting, it is imperative that patients are pool side and ready to enter at their scheduled time.
+In order to allow all of our patients to get the care they need in this setting, it is imperative that patients are poolside and ready to enter at their scheduled time.
 This will allow the therapist to focus on treatments rather than calling to find patients.
 If you are unable to make your visit, please call our office at 508-234-7544.
-In order to avoid the cancellation fee, please give us the 48 hour per our cancellation policy.
+In order to avoid the cancellation fee, please give us 48 hours notice per our cancellation policy.
 If you are going to be late, please let us know as well, and we reserve the right to refuse patients that are late and we are unable to accommodate due to schedules.
-Unfortunately this will be subject to our cancellation fee as well, so please make every effort to be on time to allow you and our other patients to get the most out of their treatment.
+Unfortunately, this will be subject to our cancellation fee as well, so please make every effort to be on time to allow you and our other patients to get the most out of their treatment.

 How many aquatic therapy visits will I need?